Open City Docs

 The festival takes place over seven days in venues across Central London, and consists of international contemporary and retrospective non-fiction film, audio and cross media, as well as filmmaker Q&As, industry panels, workshops, networking and parties.

-The eighth edition of the festival will take place between 4th – 10th September 2019.
+The ninth edition of the festival will take place between 4th – 10th September 2019.
 Submissions for the 2019 festival are now open.

 WHAT IS OPEN CITY DOCS SCHOOL?

-Since 2008, Open City Docs School has been running short courses covering documentary in various forms, covering filmmaking, audio and VR; as well as film theory lectures, practical camera training, film editing and workshops with award-winning documentarians.
+Since 2008, Open City Docs School has been running short courses covering documentary in various forms, covering filmmaking, audio and virtual reality; as well as film theory lectures, practical camera training, film editing and workshops with award-winning documentarians.

 Additionally, Open City Docs School delivers a range of practical filmmaking modules at Undergraduate and Masters level for UCL students.